Dimedime-d/kptranslation/README.md

 `lzss.exe` is by CUE and licensed under GNU GPL, version 3.

 The text box "You got the Key for this place!" was taken from a much buggier translation patch of this game, with some slight modifications.

-Special thanks to **E-Sh4rk** for documenting one of the compression/decompression routines the game uses.

 All other files in this repository are licensed under the GNU General Public License v3 (GNU GPL-3)